2007–08 New York Islanders season: Offseason

-Forward Bill Guerin is named team captain, replacing departed forward Alexei Yashin.
+Forward Bill Guerin was named team captain, replacing departed forward Alexei Yashin.

 Regular season

 Excluding five shootout-winning goals, the Islanders finished the regular season with 189 goals for, the fewest of all 30 teams in the NHL.
 They also allowed the most shorthanded goals in the NHL, with 15.

 Significant events

 An early season highlight occurred on November 3, 2007, when Al Arbour returned to coach his 1,500th game for the Islanders at the behest of Ted Nolan, who wanted Arbour's regular season games coached total to reach 1,500, a round number.
 The Islanders came from behind to defeat the Pittsburgh Penguins 3–2, which extended Arbour's NHL record for most games coached with one team and extended his NHL record 740 regular season wins with one team.
 Afterwards, in a post-game ceremony, the Islanders raised a new banner to honor Arbour's 1500th game coached for the Islanders.

 On January 22, 2008, the Islanders scored three short-handed goals in a 6–3 win over the Carolina Hurricanes.